sanj-na/random_user/README.md

 8>give a database name as (assign) hit on create button.

-9> create a table with name,age,email,gender,address,image columns.
+9> create a table name as (user) with name,age,email,gender,address,image columns.
 (I have used only varchar datatype for simplicity)

 10>open any browser and type http://localhost/assignment.html.